tmrts/boilr/README.md

 # Need Help?
 Found a bug?
 Want a Feature?
 If you'd like to contribute, share your opinions or ask questions, please feel free to open an issue.

-The [Wiki](https://github.com/tmrts/boilr/wiki) is public and edits are open to everyone, feel free to contribute to sections where you feel needs improvement.

 At this stage, user feedback is of **utmost importance**, every contribution is welcome however small it may be.